 As you can see, with the exception of the IRS having opportunity to dig deep into your financial situation – which is never appealing, but by far the lesser evil compared to a tax debt you’re unable to pay – the only real “cons” of applying for a tax settlement come from the risk of it being rejected.

-And this is why it’s worth using an intermediary such as the Tax Relief Helpers.
+And this is why it’s worth using an intermediary such as Tax Relief Helpers.
 We have substantial experience helping people claim tax relief, and know all the different options available, as well as what it takes to qualify for each.
 This means we’re able to remove the vast majority of the risk of a settlement being rejected, and will only recommend courses of action that you qualify for.

 Understanding the tax consequences of a settlement with the IRS